From the moment you step into Strasbourg, you’ll feel it.

 End the day with good food and wine

 Now it’s time to eat!
-As a wine region with both French and German influences, Alsace has a unique gastronomy that’s not to miss.
+As a wine region with both French and German influences, Alsace has unique gastronomy that’s not to miss.
 Here’s what to eat and where.

 Day 2 – Visit the city’s green spaces

 From the Gare Central and back, this route is 16 kilometers.
-If you prefer to go by public transportation, though, you can take Bus #2 to go to the bus stop Jardin des Deux Rives and the bus stop Tauler, to get to the Parc de l’Orangerie.
+If you prefer to go by public transportation, you can take Bus #2 to the bus stop Jardin des Deux Rives and to the bus stop Tauler to get to the Parc de l’Orangerie.

 Jardin des Deux Rives